 Our leadership model we follow called Positive Leader has also helped us shift our internal leadership from managers to coaches.
 If you want to develop a company with high performers, coaching and empowering serves as a much better model to cultivate and sustain employee motivation.

+This is supported by professional research, as well.
 Research psychologists at Kansas State University, Eastern Kentucky University, and Texas A&M examined the effects negative feedback has on performance and found that it powerfully hinders employees from wanting to improve.

 Each leader makes sure that employees are able to utilize their top skills, and also get creative in helping employees explore new opportunities within the company that align with their skills that promote learning, and consistent growth and development in their career.

 But don’t just take our word for it; take it from Adobe: When they unrolled their new management program and did away with annual performance reviews, the global training for managers scored a 125 percent attendance rate.
 Clearly, something was broken and Adobe was able to fix it.

-Whether you need an effective way to let your employees know about how performance management ties into their success, or you need a way to ramp up managers to learn how to coach and develop today’s millennial workforce, learning plays an integral role in performance management.
+Whether you need an effective way to let your employees know about how your new management system ties into their success, or you need a way to ramp up managers to learn how to coach and develop today’s millennial workforce, learning plays an integral role in performance management.